 Detroit Pistons: Cade Cunningham, Oklahoma State

 Height: 6-7 Weight: 220 lbs.
-Year: Freshman Position: G Despite some rumors that the Pistons are said to be high on Jalen Green, Cunningham should still have a strong chance to land in Detroit.
-Cunningham, who became the first player in program history to be named to the Associated Press All-American first team, is only expected to meet with the Pistons before the draft, likely settling any doubt as to who Detroit will pick.
-He is widely considered the top pick this year and is viewed as a franchise-changing talent at the next level.
-He wants to go to a team that will prioritize his development and this pairing certainly makes sense.
-The Pistons allowed their rookies to play through mistakes last season, and Cunningham should have that luxury, as well.
+Year: Freshman Position: G Cunningham, who led Oklahoma State to the NCAA Tournament, averaged 20.1 points, 6.2 rebounds, 3.5 assists and 1.6 steals in 27 games with the Cowboys.
+He became the first player in program history to be named to the Associated Press All-American first team.
+He is widely considered to be the top pick this year and is viewed as a franchise-changing talent at the next level.
+Cunningham recently mentioned that he wanted to go to a team that wanted to prioritize his development and this pairing certainly makes sense.
+The Pistons allowed their rookies to play through mistakes last season and Cunningham should have that luxury, as well.